How To Measure Website Traffic With Google Analytics 4

 Organic Search Traffic

 The organic search traffic channel group highlights page traffic from search engines like Google, Bing, and DuckDuckGo.
-Organic search traffic is considered one of the key performance metrics for SEO because it measures the volume of unpaid clicks your site receives from search engine result pages (SERPs).
+Organic search traffic is considered one of the key performance indicators for SEO because it measures the volume of unpaid clicks your site receives from search engine result pages (SERPs).

 Direct Traffic